AkshithaYadav-Bathula/Role-Based-Online-Learning-Platform-for-Scalable-Academic-Content-Management/README.md

 ---

+### Payments (Stripe)

+Course enrollment is gated behind a Stripe payment flow.
+Students are redirected to a Stripe checkout page and gain access immediately after successful payment.

+---

 ### Discussions

 Students can post doubts, reply to others, and upvote questions.
 Educators can respond directly.
 Upvotes surface the most common issues.